,

 • SPN Mentor

-My most notable study was about how terror management processes (i.e., death reminders nonconscious activation) might affect the way people respond to real or perceived hostile outgroups threatening the "reality" of their cultural worldviews (e.g., religion).
+My most notable study was about how terror management processes (i.e., death reminders nonconscious activation) might affect the way people respond to real or perceived hostile outgroups threatening the reality of their cultural worldviews (e.g., religion).
 More specifically, when under the influence of death thoughts, both Iranian and American participants tended to react more aggressively toward such outgroups as the US and the West (for Iranians) and the US enemies (for Americans).
 That is, the same psychological inclinations that make them want to kill us make us want to kill them -- regardless of which specific group is referred to by the words "us" and "them."
 These experimental findings (published in the journal Personality and Social Psychology Bulletin in 2006) received a high level of publicity in various scientific communities and the paper has been reprinted in an important book on terrorism entitled "Psychology of Terrorism: The Best Writings about the Mind of the Terrorist" edited by Jeff Victoroff and Arie Kruglanski.

-In a related vein, recently my colleagues and I have published a paper in Current Directions in Psychological Science reviewing new studies indicating that the same underlying psychological processes that fuel aggression, under certain conditions, can promote peace.
+In a related vein, recently my colleagues and I have published a paper in Current Directions in Psychological Science reviewing new studies indicating that the same underlying psychological processes that fuel aggression can, under certain conditions, promote peace.
 Our experiments show that one way to reach this goal is to prime our commonalities as human beings.
 That is, our humanity, our compassionate beliefs, and our humane relationships.
 This could be done using such simple procedures as exposing people to pictures illustrating compassionate scenes, quotes from religious books, etc.

 In another relevant line of research, I have studied the effects of trauma exposure and dissociation on the functioning of participants' anxiety-buffering systems.
 The results of the study (published in Psychological Trauma: Theory, Research, Practice, and Policy) have led to introduction of a new theory my colleagues and I have called "Anxiety Buffer Disruption Theory (ABDT)."
 According to ABDT, individuals high in the tendency to dissociate in response to a traumatic event would be especially prone to a disruption in their anxiety buffering system, resulting in less worldview defense and more negative affect in responses to reminders of their mortality.